rknightuk/rknight.me/src/posts/blog/2016/2016-03-22-convert-lxf-to-bricklink-xml.md

 ***

+> [!NOTE] Update
-**Update: When this post was written, I didn't realise Rebrickable had a feature to automatically add parts to a Bricklink wanted list.**
+> When this post was written, I didn't realise Rebrickable had a feature to automatically add parts to a Bricklink wanted list

 <s>Once you're happy with your part list, click "Export to Bricklink (XML)" and your parts list will be downloaded in the correct format to import into Bricklink.